Fomget Gençlik ve Spor

-Anakara Büyükşehir Belediyesi Fomget Gençlik ve Spor Kulübü, formerly Fomget Gençlik ve Spor, is a Turkish women's football sports club, based in the Mamak district of Ankara and sponsored by the Ankara Metropolitan Municipality.
+Ankara Büyükşehir Belediyesi Fomget Gençlik ve Spor Kulübü, formerly Fomget Gençlik ve Spor, is a Turkish women's football sports club, based in the Mamak district of Ankara and sponsored by the Ankara Metropolitan Municipality.
 FOMGET is short for Folklor Müzik ve Gençlik Topluluğu (Folk Dance, Music and Youth Society), a youth and sports club best known for its folk dance group.
 Currently, they play in the Turkcell Women's Football Super League.
 Club president is Taner Bozkuş.

 History

 Fomget GS began playing in the Women's Regional Football League.
 They finished the 2009–10 season in the second position after the play-offs, and were promoted to the Turkish Women's Second Football League.
 In the 2011–12 season, they were admitted to the Women's First League.
 After two seasons, the team was relegated to the Second League.
 Since the 2013–14 season Fomget GS have played in the Second League.
-The team finished the 2018-19 Women's Second League season as champion, and was promoted to the Women's First League.
+The team finished the 2018–19 Women's Second League season as champion, and was promoted to the Women's First League.

 After the establishment of the Turkcell Women's Football Super League in 2021, the Metropolitan Municipality of Ankara decided to sponsor the club.
 Thus, the club's name changed to Ankara Büyükşehir Belediyesi Fomget Gençlik ve Spor.

+The team became champion of the 2022–23 Super League season after play-offs and defeating Fenerbahçe in the final.
+ABB Fomget played in the Tournament 7 semi-finals at the 2023–24 UEFA Women's Champions League qualifying rounds against Valur from Iceland and lost 1–2.
+In the Third-place match, they defeated Hajvalia from Kosova by 6–0.

+The team finished the 2023-24 Super League season as runner-up behind Galatasaray S.K.
+Team member Armisa Kuč shared the Top Goalscorer title with Yağmur Uraz of Fenerbahçe S.K. with 25 goals.

+The team repeated their champions title a second time in the 2024-25 Super League season before Fenerbahçe again.
+Armisa Kuč became again top goalscorer with 30 goals scored.